piedoom/doomy.org/content/2021-04-25-getting-the-cursor-position-in-a-bevy-3d-game-using-rapier.md

 +++
-title = "Getting the cursor position in a Bevy 3D game using Rapier" author = "doomy" template = "page.html" date = 2021-04-25T05:45:53.416Z
+title = "Getting the cursor world position in a Bevy 3D game with Rapier" author = "doomy" template = "page.html" date = 2021-04-25T05:45:53.416Z
-description = "Getting the world position of the mouse cursor in a Bevy 3D game with Rapier"
+description = "Getting the cursor world position in a Bevy 3D game with Rapier"

 [taxonomies]
 categories = []